fergald/docs/explainers/permissions-policy-deprecate-unload.md

 Without doing one or the other, whether the `unload` handler runs or not is dependent on state that is hard or impossible to see.

-### Unload as implemented.

-WebKit's implementation matches the spec.
-Mozilla's and Chrome's match the spec on mobile but on desktop they both give priority to running `unload` handlers and block BFCache if an `unload` handler is present.
-In Chrome's case we felt that since it was already unreliable on mobile that making it moreso was not a problem.
-However with 95% reliability on desktop, reducing that significantly would be a problem.

-### Previous proposal

-Chrome's [original proposed][previous] to allow sites to opt-in to disabling `unload` handlers.
-This was an attempt to move the ecosystem away from `unload` handlers, making it easier to align with the spec eventually.
-It found no support with other vendors.

-## Motivation

-If we were starting from scratch, there would not be an `unload` handler.
-Keeping all other things constant, the web platform would be better without it
-If we're going to make a disruptive change, let's aim for the best end-point.

 ### Reliable unload handlers are incompatible with BFCache